Reincarnationist/Reincarnationist/README.md

 - 👋 Hi, I’m Ruizhe Yuan @Reincarnationist
 - 👀 I’m interested in Software and Web Development
-- 🌱 I’m graduating from University Of Toronto
+- 🌱 I’m graduating from University of Toronto
 - 💞️ I’m looking to collaborate with passionate programmers in a passionate company!
 - 📫 How to reach me: https://www.linkedin.com/in/ruizheyuan/